Sukanta1304/MERN-CRUD-App/README.md

 ### Backend
           As the backend is deployed so backend folder is only to understand the endpoints.
 No affect if skip the backend folder.

 * /user/register route for signup
 * /user/login route for signup
 * /notes/ for getting all notes for a particular user and the mush have logged in.
 * /notes/create for creating notes of a loggedin user.
 * /notes/delete/:notesId for deleting a note of a logged in user
+* /notes/edit/:notesId for updating a note of a logged in user
 * In all operation (Cretae,Read,Update,Delete), it's mandatory to pass the token in head.

 ### Frontend